hafsa-safha/BU_Moving_Bus/README.md

 # BU_Moving_Bus
-Visual 2D representation of Barishal University Bus Stop and the movement to carry students.
+Visual 2D representation of Barishal University Bus Stop and the movement of bus to carry students.